 Part of the appeal of the ski resort is the opportunity for visitors to experience an extreme temperature and climate that cannot be found anywhere near the deserts of Dubai.
 On the day I visited Ski Dubai with my family, we spent the day cooling off from the 100 degrees Fahrenheit (38 degrees Celsius) heat in the Aquaventure Water Park at the Atlantis Palm Hotel.
 In a few short miles, we transitioned from a sweltering, sandy beach to frosty, snowy slopes.

-Ski Dubai is actually located inside the Mall of the Emirates.
-The ski resort occupies an amazing 22,500 square meters and features five slopes.
-The advertisements boast a range of slopes from beginner to black diamond, but I found that most of the trails were for beginners, with one slope having an intermediate pitch.
-Even though smaller, the busiest part of the attraction is the 3000 square meter Snow Park at the base of the slopes that features sled and toboggan runs, a body slide, climbing towers, an ice cave, a penguin exhibition, and a hill where patrons can get inside a giant ball and roll down.
+Ski Dubai is located inside the Mall of the Emirates, making it easy to reach with a private car service Dubai for a comfortable and hassle-free journey.
+The indoor ski resort covers an impressive 22,500 square meters and features five slopes.
+While advertisements promote a variety of runs ranging from beginner to black diamond, most of the slopes are ideal for beginners, with one offering an intermediate pitch.
+Despite its smaller size, the most popular area is the 3,000-square-meter Snow Park at the base of the slopes.
+This lively attraction includes sled and toboggan runs, a body slide, climbing towers, an ice cave, a penguin exhibition, and a hill where visitors can climb inside a giant ball and roll downhill.

 Visitors to the Snow Park can also ride the ski lift up and back down the ski slope.
 It appeared to me that most people go to Ski Dubai to visit the Snow Park and play in the snow.
 On the night I skied, almost 90% of the patrons were visiting the Snow Park.
 Another part of the fun of Ski Dubai is that mall patrons can watch the skiers through many large windows.
 There are also restaurants such as the St. Moritz Cafe and TGIFridays on the side of the slopes that look out over the skiing and Snow Park areas.